madhuthavara/network-drift-monitor/RUNNING.md

-# Running network-drift-monitor on Chromebook (Penguin)
+# Running network-drift-monitor on Chromebook

 ## Step 1 — Open Linux terminal
 Open the Terminal app on your Chromebook (it runs Debian inside Penguin).